gehrhorn/nessus-analyzer/README.md

-  --show-statistics, -s:   Show report statistic --event-id, -e &lt;i&gt;:   Show all hosts that match the supplied id --graphite-server, -g &lt;s&gt;:   The graphite server you want to send data to --graphite-metric, -m &lt;s&gt;:   The root graphite metric (e.g. stats.security.prodweb, stats.security.cit) you want to send data to
-  --timestamp, -t &lt;i&gt;:   Graphite timestamp, defaults midnight of the current date.
+  --show-statistics, -s:   Show report statistic --event-id, -e &lt;i&gt;:   Show all hosts that match the supplied id --graphite-server, -g &lt;s&gt;:   The graphite server you want to send data to --graphite-metric, -m &lt;s&gt;:   The root graphite metric to send data to --timestamp, -t &lt;i&gt;:   Graphite timestamp, defaults midnight of the current date.
 Be careful you don't nuke your graph.
   --mongo, -d: Turn a file into a document that can be imported into mongo --help, -h:   Show this message